-During discontinuous comduction mode operation the commanded pulse width may become narrower than the capability of the converter to resolve.
-To maintain the output voltage within regulation, skipping of switching pulses at light load conditions is a by-product of that mode.
-This condition may occur if the output capacitor is charged to a value greater than the output regulation voltage, and there is insufficient load to discharge the capacitor.
-A by-product of pulse skipping is an increase in the peak-to-peak output ripple voltage.
+Further, during discontinuous-mode operation the commanded pulse duration may become narrower than the capability of the converter to resolve.
+To maintain the output voltage within regulation, skipping switching pulses at light load conditions is a natural byproduct of that mode.
+This condition may occur if the output capacitor is charged to a value greater than the output regulation voltage and there is insufficient load to discharge the capacitor.
+A byproduct of pulse skipping is an increase in the peak-to-peak output ripple voltage.

-Figure 31.
+Figure 29.
 Steady State

-Figure 32.
+Figure 30.
 Skipping

-If additional output capacitance is required to reduce the output voltage ripple during DCM operation, be sure to recheck Feedback Loop and Inductor-Capacitor (L-C) Filter Selection and Maximum Output Capacitance sections.
+If additional output capacitance is required to reduce the output-voltage ripple during DCM operation, be sure to recheck the Feedback Loop and Inductor-Capacitor (L-C) Filter Selection and Maximum Output Capacitance sections.